-Orange County cities will pursue necessary & cost-effective DSM as identified in the SCE's Energy Leader Master PIP and have identified at least 5 accounts that are eligible for participation in Demand Response programs.
+Orange County cities will pursue necessary & cost-effective DSM opportunities as identified in the Master PIP and have identified at least 5 accounts that are eligible for participation in Demand Response programs.
 The partnerships will facilitate the provision of technical support for renewable energy-related activities being planned by the City of Huntington Beach and other cities wishing to pursue similar opportunities.

-e) Integration across resource types (energy, water, air quality, etc) Water-Energy Nexus.
+e) Integration across resource types (energy, water, air quality, etc) Water-Energy Nexus .